Citizen's arrest: State statutes

 Consider, for an example of this codification, California Penal Code section 837:

 "Public offense" is read similarly as breach of peace in this case and includes felonies, misdemeanors, and infractions.
-Note that there is generally no provision for an investigative detention by a private person under the law.
+There is generally no provision for an investigative detention by a private person under the law.
 With certain exceptions (see below), an arrest must be made.
 "Holding them until the police get there" is simply a form of arrest.
 The officer is accepting the arrest and processing the prisoner on behalf of the private person.

 In the case of felonies, a private person may make an arrest for a felony occurring outside their presence, but the rule is that a felony must have, in fact, been committed.
 For example, consider a suspect that has been seen on surveillance video vandalizing a building to the extent that the arrestor believes it rises to a felony due to the damage.
 If they find the suspect and make the arrest but it later turns out that it was misdemeanor damage, the arrestor is liable for false arrest because a felony had not, in fact, been committed.